dahomey-technologies/Dahomey.Json/README.md

 ## Features
 * Extensible Polymorphism support based on discriminator conventions
 * Conditional Property Serialization support based on the existence of a method ShouldSerialize\[PropertyName\]()
-* Support interfaces and abstract classes
+* Support for interfaces and abstract classes
+* Support for numeric, enum and custom dictionary keys

 ## Installation
 ### NuGet